alexmojaki/heartrate/README.md

     - `files.contains_regex(pattern)` trace all files which contain the given regex in the file itself, so you can mark files to be traced in the source code, e.g. with a comment.

     The default is to trace files containing the comment "`# heartrate`" (spaces optional).

+    If you're tracing multiple files, there are two ways to get to the pages with their visualisations:

+        1. In the stacktrace, click on stack entries for files that are being traced.
+This will open the page and jump to the line in that stack entry.
+        2. Go to the index page at http://localhost:9999/ (you can click on the logo in the top left corner) to see a list of traced files.

 - **`host`**: HTTP host for the server.
 To run a remote server accessible from anywhere, use `'0.0.0.0'`.
 Default `'127.0.0.1'`.

 - **`port`**: HTTP port for the server.
 Default `9999`.

 - **`browser`**: if True, automatically opens a browser tab displaying the visualisation for the file where `trace` is called.

-### Caveats

-`trace` only traces the thread where it is called.
-To trace multiple threads, you must call it in each thread, with a different port each time.
+False by default.

+## Related libraries

+- [snoop](https://github.com/alexmojaki/snoop): a feature-rich and convenient debugging library which records every line executed, the local variables at each point, and other information.
+- [birdseye](https://github.com/alexmojaki/birdseye): a debugger which lets you easily view the value the value of every expression